immich-app/immich/README.md

 more /proc/cpuinfo | grep flags
 ```

-If you are running virtualization in Promox, the VM doesn't have the flag enabled.
+If you are running virtualization in Proxmox, the VM doesn't have the flag enabled.

 You need to change the CPU type from `kvm64` to `host` under VMs hardware tab.